Hemeskyo/miniGPT/README.md

 >
 > A complete little story — arc, dialogue, and even a moral — from a ~15.7M-parameter model.
 Same architecture as the Dostoïevski sample above; the difference is **data matched to model capacity**.

+### FineWeb-Edu — scaling up to a real base model
+An **~88M** model on **~470M tokens** of diverse educational web text (FineWeb-Edu), trained on an A40 with bf16 + `torch.compile` + **QK-norm** for stability.
+Validation loss descends steadily to **~3.4** with train and val tracking closely — a genuine (if undertrained) GPT-2-class base model.

-**Takeaway:** the biggest lever for a small model isn't the architecture — it's having enough data for its capacity.
-The Dostoïevski run *looks* impressive but overfits; the TinyStories run is actually coherent.
+**Takeaway:** the same hand-built architecture scales from a 14M toy to an 88M base model.
+The main lever for a small model is **data**, not architecture — Dostoïevski *looks* impressive but overfits, TinyStories is coherent, and FineWeb-Edu shows the pretraining recipe holding as the model grows.

 ---

 ## Project structure

 ```
-model.py                 # The transformer: GQA, RoPE, RMSNorm, SwiGLU, KV-cache
+model.py                 # The transformer: GQA, RoPE, QK-norm, RMSNorm, SwiGLU, KV-cache
-train.py                 # Training loop: LR schedule, bf16, early stopping, wandb
+train.py                 # Training loop: LR schedule, bf16, token cache, early stopping, wandb
 dataset.py               # Random-window batch sampler
 tokenizer.py             # ByteLevel BPE tokenizer wrapper
 train_tokenizer.py       # Trains the BPE tokenizer on a corpus
-generate.py              # Interactive CLI generation (uses the KV-cache)
+generate.py              # Interactive CLI generation (KV-cache, top-k / top-p sampling)
 clean_corpus.py          # Cleans/assembles raw text (hyphenation, wrapping, BOM, Gutenberg headers)
 prepare_tinystories.py   # Streams a TinyStories subset into a training corpus
+prepare_fineweb.py       # Streams a FineWeb-Edu subset into a training corpus
 ```

 ---